Assessment of Student Learning

 Department of Criminal Justice

 The Criminal Justice faculty has identified the specific objectives of its undergraduate curriculum.
-The following are the learning outcomes that we would like to see each Criminal Justice student graduate with.
+The following are the learning outcomes that we would like to see each Criminal Justice student acquire before graduation.
 We are continuously and actively assessing our program to ensure that these learning outcomes are being met.

 - Students will develop an informed familiarity with the nature of crime, the historical and philosophical foundations of law enforcement agencies, criminal courts, and correctional institutions.

 - Students will be able to recognize the differences between crimes and other types of legal (and moral) wrongs and between the substantive criminal law and the law of criminal procedure.